celest-dev/celest/README.md

 ## Connect with us

 - Follow our [Twitter](https://twitter.com/Celest_Dev) account.
-- Email us at contact@celest.dev
+- Schedule a meeting or chat with us live: [Contact](https://celest.dev/contact)